Winter is approaching and with it comes SAD.

-Light helps the body produce seratonin (hormone that affects mood) and reduces the production of melatonin (hormine that makes you sleepy).
+Light helps the body produce serotonin (hormone that affects mood) and reduces the production of melatonin (hormone that makes you sleepy).

-If you feel you’re just simply not able to get enough natural light, ‘Light Therapy’ is generally one first weapons picked up to slay SAD.
-It can start alleviating symptoms in just a few days and rarely causes any side effects.
-It’s incredibly simple, and sitting under bright fluorescent globes or in front of a light box (again, particularly in the morning) has shown to be effective against SAD (anecdotal, but I even once met a young woman who started to feel better just by increasing the wattage of her bedroom lightglobes).
+If you feel you’re just simply not able to get enough natural light, ‘Light Therapy’ is generally one of the first weapons picked up to slay SAD.
+It can start alleviating symptoms in just a few days.
+It’s incredibly simple, and sitting under bright fluorescent globes or in front of a therapy lamp (again, particularly in the morning) has shown to be effective against SAD (Anecdotal, but I once met a young woman who started to feel better just by increasing the wattage of her bedroom light globes).

 If you’re really keen to take on winter, try the Winter Is Coming Workout, and start building that summer body early.
-For those who don’t like the freezing weather, that’s cool (get it?), you can always do Steve’s 20 minute hotel room workout (pro tip: you don’t actually need to be staying in a hotel room to do the workout… that was $250 I’ll never get back), or even join the Nerd Fitness #YogaEveryDay challenge (which my wife is totally kicking my ass in) if you haven’t signed up already.
+For those who don’t like the freezing weather, that’s cool (get it?), you can always do Steve’s 20-minute hotel room workout (pro tip: you don’t actually need to be staying in a hotel room to do the workout… that was $250 I’ll never get back).

-As for diet, Steve has already highlighted, if you’re going to eat unhealthy foods during winter, let’s at least be smart about it and negate the impact the holidays have on our waistlines.
-Try your best to provide a counter balance to those comfort foods, and keep your diet as close as you can to what it is the rest of the year.
+Plus, Steve has already highlighted that if you’re going to eat unhealthy foods during winter, let’s at least be smart about it and negate the impact the holidays have on our waistlines.
+Try your best to provide a counterbalance to those comfort foods, and keep your diet as close as you can to what it is the rest of the year.